 Madonna.
-Sherlock.
-Doctor Who.
-The Big Bang Theory.
-The Hunger Games.
-Friends.
-Harry Potter.
+Max Adler.
+TV Shows.
 Books.
 Movies.
 Music.
 Nerd stuff.
 Gay stuff.
 Weird stuff.

 Maybe it was only because it was my first fandom, but I have yet to find a fandom as fulfilling as the kurtofsky fandom was.
 We were small, but we were a tight knit family.
 I really miss it.
 My tumblr experience hasn’t been the same since we all disbanded.